Xenophobic attack: Group gives South Africa ultimatum or risk ICC

 “Every human being in the world knows the role played by Nigerians during the reign of terror of apartheid in South Africa,’’ he said.

-Chukwudum said it was appalling to see that the South Africa failed to take concrete steps to checkmate the excesses of the “blood thirsty miscreants.’’
+Chukwudum said it was appalling to see that South Africa failed to take concrete steps to checkmate the excesses of the “bloodthirsty miscreants.’’

 “ We are surprised this is happening after President Muhammadu Buhari and the South African leader met in Japan on a sideline of a conference to discuss the matter.